-4 - Understand the emotions and fears you're dealing with.
-Know when to back off.

-In the grip of strong emotions - anger over what has happened and possibly the loss of lives, and a determination to take action - firefighters, rescue workers and others on the scene are impatient with safety precautions about possible long-term health risks, explains risk communication expert Peter Sandman.
+4 Understand the emotions and fears you're dealing with.
+In the grip of strong emotions - anger over what has happened and possibly the loss of lives, and a determination to take action - firefighters, rescue workers and others on the scene are impatient with safety precautions about possible long-term health risks, explains Sandman.
 "They knew they should probably wear (masks at ground zero), but they didn't want to."